rpgarner/u2_lesson_express_intro/README.md

 Express is a JavaScript library to set up your own web server, which listens for different kinds of HTTP requests, and serves the right response.

 We'll use Express solely as a **JSON API server**.
 Our database might contain information about quidditch matches.
-Our React-powered front-end application will make `fetch()` calls to our server to, say, get all the matches at `/api/quidditch-matches.json`.
+Our React-powered front-end application will make `axios` calls to our server to, say, get all the matches at `/api/quidditch-matches.json`.

 In working on the web server, it is your job to write code to listen for a `/api/quidditch-matches.json` HTTP request, query information from the database, and then send it back to the front-end in an HTTP reseponse.